College Football Playoff rankings predictions: Week 14 Top 25 | NCAA.com

 - LSU (11-0): The Tigers might hold off Ohio State for No. 1 after Penn State battled to keep it close against OSU.
 As for LSU, a rout of Arkansas means the Tigers did what they could in Week 13.

-- Ohio State (11-0): The Buckeyes led Penn State 21-0 before PSU rallied and lost by only 11.
+- Ohio State (11-0): The Buckeyes led Penn State 21-0 before PSU made it more respectable.
 Is that enough for the committee to move Ohio State to No. 1?
 That's going to be the big question.

 - Clemson (11-0): Clemson didn't play in Week 13, as rival South Carolina is next before the Tigers go for another ACC title.